FottyM/erply/README.md

 - The user can see some items in the store
 - They can add/delete,increase and decrease the number of items from the shopping cart(basket) etc...
-- There is a fake checkout page which doesn't do much at the moment...
+- There is a fake checkout page which does't do much at the moment...

 ## Main techs